-Pacific cod are an important part of the diet of Steller sea lions, and much of the area used by the Pacific cod fishery is Steller sea lion “critical habitat” because of the prey resources .
-As a result, fishery managers have implemented measures to ensure the cod fishery is not likely to deplete this !important source of sea lion prey or harm their habitat.
-These measures spread fishing over certain times and areas to minimize potential competition for Pacific cod (and other key Steller sea lion prey) in waters adjacent to rookeries and haul-outs in the Bering Sea and Aleutian Islands.
+Pacific cod are an important part of the diet of Steller sea lions, and much of the area used by the Pacific cod fishery is Steller sea lion “critical habitat” because of the prey resources that are found there.
+As a result, fishery managers have implemented measures to ensure the cod fishery is not likely to deplete this important source of sea lion prey or harm their habitat.
+These measures spread fishing over certain times and areas to minimize potential competition for Pacific cod (and other key Steller sea lion prey) in waters adjacent to rookeries and haul-outs in the Bering Sea, Aleutian Islands, and Gulf of Alaska.

 - Ocean perch

 Cod, Alaska cod, Gray cod, True cod

 Click the icons to learn more about each criteria